RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 Health Connect does not allow retrieving data on background, so every time your users open your app you should retrieve the data manually to help you retrieve the data of the days the user did not open your app.
-We store in preferences the last date data was retrieved (even if that attempt resulted in no data being found).
+We store in preferences the last date data was retrieved.

 Call `getLastExtractionDate(rookDataType: HCRookDataType)` providing a `HCRookDataType`, e.g. if you want to retrieve the last date a `SleepSummary` was retrieved use `HCRookDataType.SLEEP_SUMMARY`.

-It will return a `ZonedDateTime` instance.
+It will return a ZonedDateTime instance.

-Considerations:
+Rules:

 * The returned ZonedDateTime will be in UTC.
-* The returned ZonedDateTime is the same you provided when retrieving health data.
+* The returned ZonedDateTime will be the same you provided when retrieving health data.
 * If the stored date is older than 29 days it will be ignored it and a DateNotFoundException will be thrown.
 * If your users are more likely to change locations (timezones), you may have to instead convert the result of `getLastExtractionDate(rookDataType: HCRookDataType)` to your user's new timezone, add one day, truncate (if